shred/acme4j/README.md

 This Java client helps connecting to an ACME server, and performing all necessary steps to manage certificates.

 It is an independent open source implementation that is not affiliated with or endorsed by _Let's Encrypt_.

+## ACME v1

+This _acme4j_ branch implements the deprecated _ACME v1_ protocol.
+It should only be used for existing code, and for connecting to CAs that do not provide an _ACME v2_ service.

+For new projects, it is recommended to use _acme4j_ version 2, which fully implements the current ACME v2 protocol.

+Existing code should be migrated to _acme4j_ version 2 (see the [migration guide](https://shredzone.org/maven/acme4j/migration.html)). _Let's Encrypt_ has not yet announced a sunset date for ACME v1, so there seems to be plenty of time for migration at the moment.

+## Important

+In order to connect to the _Let's Encrypt_ servers, _acme4j_ has used a local truststore containing their SSL certificate.
+Native support of IdenTrust certificates was added to Java 8u101 in July 2016.
+Since then, the local truststore was not necessary any more.
+It has been disabled in _acme4j_ v0.12.

+**If you are still using _acme4j_ < v0.12, you should update to a later version soon.** The certificate in the local truststore expires on June 2018 (or maybe earlier, at the discretion of _Let's Encrypt_).

 ## Features